timofurrer/devheart/README.md

 So, we could assume that Master Tux' heart are the CPUs.
 Now, depending on how stressed those CPUs are, Master Tux will feel healthy or not.
 See, `dmesg` for more information.

+## Let's run it in production

+Yeah!
+Great idea!
+Just, don't tell your boss ...